dylntrnr/Meteor-Webrtcio/README.md

 packages/webrtcio/meteor-webrtcio.js - I have the ws server listening to port 4040

 Everything else is just webRTC.io's demo placed into Meteor

+###Get the project running

+- clone the repo

+- cd into directory

+- then run `meteor --release 0.6.0`